Services and Fees

 - Beck Diet Solution

-Unless otherwise arranged, fees are payable at each session (cheque or e-Transfer).
+Unless otherwise arranged, fees are payable at each session (cash, cheque, or e-transfer).
 A receipt will be issued with all of the necessary reimbursement information.
 Many extended health plans may cover all or a percentage of this cost.
 In addition, fees paid to a psychologist are income tax deductible under ‘Medical Expenses’.

 Achieving ‘work readiness’ in optimal health begins with finding answers…knowing what factors resulted in you leaving your place of work.
 An assessment will provide information that will assist in finding these important answers.